CodeFromAnywhere/gptide/docs/README.md

 yarn dev
 ```

 This runs the server.
-Now you should be able to:

 Now you should be able to see different content on this site, whenever your server is running.
 You can create your own prompts now!

 Setup instructions for the GPT Captcha solving and other credentials are coming later.